Stay in the know

 We see our local communities as active partners in the work of the museum and are working in collaboration with several community groups to create programmes at the museum that reflect those communities and their interests.
 We have also established a Community Advisory Group of local residents from a wide variety of backgrounds to help staff to make decisions about future programmes and ensure representation of communities at the Museum.
 Find out more about all of our Community projects below.

-Funded by the National Lottery Heritage Fund, this project will collaborate with the local community to showcase our many heroes through exciting and unusual activities in the new Discover Bucks People gallery once opened later in 2021 and online.
+Funded by the National Lottery Heritage Fund, this project will collaborate with the local community to showcase our many heroes through exciting and unusual activities in the new Discover Bucks People gallery.
 We are looking for local heroes and would love to hear your story or that of your family or friends.
-If you would like to nominate an individual from Bucks who is a local hero please get in touch with our Bucks Heroes Programme Manager on firstname.lastname@example.org.
+If you would like to nominate an individual from Bucks who is a local hero please get in touch with our Bucks Heroes Programme Manager on email@example.com.

-We are also currently converting our ground floor temporary exhibition room into a flexible community and learning space to be used by schools, community groups and visitors while they go round the new galleries.
+We have also converted our ground floor temporary exhibition room into a flexible community and learning space to be used by schools, community groups and visitors while they go round the new galleries.

 The project will create a programme of gallery and online activities around the Bucks heroes themes, support community events and present a Bucks Heroes Exhibition in 2023.
 Watch this space for more news and What’s On for forthcoming events.